RedDragonWebDesign/block-everything/readme.md

 Categories:

+- Anything in news articles that is not normal article text. (e.g. related article links)
-- Anything in feeds that is not a normal feed item.
+- Anything in social media feeds that is not a normal feed item.
 - Banner notifications.
 Anything from "call volume higher than usual", to COVID, to BLM.
 - Nags or attempts to influence in any form.
 - Minor ads and banners missed by major filter lists.